 This program offers specific knowledge and training designed to provide you with entry-level skills for employment as a technician.
 It also provides the breadth of background sufficient to encourage change and flexibility.

-Important: Students graduating with an associate of science degree must complete an approved cultural diversity course.
+IMPORTANT - Students planning to graduate with a Biotechnology degree must complete one of the approved cultural diversity courses.
 Some of the approved courses are able to meet both the cultural diversity requirement and a general education requirement.
-A list of approved cultural diversity courses can be found in the list of AS general education electives.
+To see a complete list of approved courses, click on the link provided below.

 Associate of Science Degree